Skip to Content

 1. This document establishes policy and procedures for operation of any activity which includes non-enrolled minors, and applies to all Texas State University faculty, staff, student workers, third-party vendors and their employees affiliated with Texas State, and all volunteers working with Texas State who have direct contact with minors.

-2. Texas State will comply with the Texas Education Code (Section 51.976 and Section 51.9761); Training and Examination Program for Employees of Campus Programs for Minors on Warning Signs of Sexual Abuse and Child Molestation and Family Code (Chapter 261); and Child Abuse Reporting and Training.
+2. Texas State will comply with the Texas Education Code (Section 51.976 and Section 51.9761); Training and Examination Program for Employees of Campus Programs for Minors on Warning Signs of Sexual Abuse and Child Molestation, and Child Abuse Reporting Policy and Training, and Family Code (Chapter 261); Investigation of Report of Child Abuse or Neglect.

 2. DEFINITIONS